Word@Work, Let God's Word energise your working day!

 Matthew 20:29-31

-They were on their way to the cross.
-Within a week or so, Jesus would be dead and yet He continued to train His apostles as He allowed all kinds of ministry opportunities to invade His last days.
+They were on their way to the cross (Matthew 20:17-19).
+Within a week or so, Jesus would die and yet He continued to train His apostles as He allowed all kinds of ministry opportunities to invade His last days.
 These proved to be important lessons for the leaders of the Early Church to understand.
-This tutorial was all about mercy.
+This tutorial was all about mercy - as two blind men who were sitting by the roadside, presumably to beg, heard that Jesus was coming and they called out loudly for Him to help them.

 Specific Prayer And Release